18F/OPP-BusinessUSA-research/Week-five-research-synthesis-plan.md

 ## Prioritize assumptions

+3-2-1 voting on what is the most important assumption to validate.

-What do we need to feel confident that our core assumptions are true?
+## What do we need in order to feel confident that our core assumptions are true?

+Here we identify what information we need.
+What evidence do we need to gather (qualitative or quantitative)?